THE SHIPYARD

 The Klingons observed at least one of these massive commando ships in an

-assault in Y180, but the Hydran claimed to have built more.
-Intended to spearhead assaults on major
+assault in Y180, but the Hydran claimed to have built

-the Hydran fleet.
+contingent in the Hydran fleet.

-The SSD shows a
+The SSD shows a heavy

-heavy battalion, which would be the ships normal complement for most
+battalion, which would be the ships normal complement for most operations.
+The composition of this unit is shown below,

 HYDRAN HEAVY MARINE BATTALION 1